-It seems I've had a rather macabre theme to my tutorials lately (turning people to stone, given them green skin (Halloween Fun with Elements), and vampire eyes) so I thought I'd lighten the mood this week and go with a quick little ditty about how to create a stacked paper background effect for your holiday photos.
+It seems I've had a rather macabre theme to my tutorials lately (turning people to stone, given them green skin (node#187), and vampire eyes) so I thought I'd lighten the mood this week and go with a quick little ditty about how to create a stacked paper background effect for your holiday photos.

 With a vector shape here, a vector shape there, and a quick dash of the texturizer we can create a super cute photo frame primed and ready for a digital scrapbook.
 We'll start out with a cute photo to begin with, that of a little boy hiding behind some bright fall leaves from iStockphoto.com.

 The very first thing we need to do is give ourselves soom room to work and that means increasing the Canvas space.
 But, who wants to trot all the way up to the Image menu to get that done?!

 Step 1: In the Layers Palette, double click the background layer so it's editable.
 Grab the lower right edge of the document window and drag it out a bit so you can see the edges of the photo.
 Press C to select the Crop tool and draw a box around the picture.

 Step 2: Press and hold the Option and Shift keys and drag a handle outward.
 This will make the crop box larger on all four sides.